-The reporting period for each of the initiatives are noted above.
+The reporting period for the initiative is noted above.

-Women who attend the training courses, aimed at promoting their safety, is input by the initiative owner into Unilever's Electronic Measurement and Analytics Solution ("ELMA"), which aggregates and stores a list of women who attend training courses.
+Women who attend the training courses, aimed at promoting their safety, is input by the initiative owner into Unilever's Electronic Measurement and Analytics Solution ('ELMA'), which aggregates and stores a list of women who attend training courses.
 The Unilever data team extracts the list of women who have attended training courses into excel and checks that each woman is only counted once.
 The total list of women who have attended the training courses is summed in excel and reviewed by the Metric Owner.